 For contact measurements, we target $\alpha \lesssim 0.1$ for dimer and HFT regimes, and $\alpha \lesssim 0.03$ near resonance, to obtain adequate signal and yet remain near the linear response regime.
-When applied in our key measurement, (Fig.~3 of the main text), saturation correction factors are usually on the order of $\Gamma^{\mathrm{lin}}/\Gamma^{\mathrm{sat}}\lesssim 1.3$ and $1.1$ for dimer and HFT transfer, respectively.
+The typical corrections to $\Gamma$ applied in Fig.~\ref{fig:spectralweight} of the main text were $\sim 1.3$ for the dimer and $\sim 1.1$ for HFT.